 Recommended Blood Sugar Targets

-For people with type 1 diabetes, the American Diabetes Association recommends that blood sugar targets be based on a person's needs and goals.
-Talk to your doctor and diabetes educator about these goals.
-A general guideline is:
+For people with type 1 diabetes, the American Diabetes Association recommends that blood sugar targets be based on a person's needs and goals, including whether they are pregnant.
+Talk to your provider and diabetes educator about the best goals for you.
+General guidelines are:

 Before meals, your blood sugar should be: